cpsource/fail3banAI/README.md

 ## What is fail3banAI ?

 Fail3ban is an intrustion detection and prevention tool on ubuntu that uses the power of AI to continuously adapt to an ever changing threat environment.
+It reads various logs and journals of a running linux box, and if intrusions or attempted intrusions are detected, iptables is utilized to block further access to the machine.

+The power of AI (ChatGPT) is consulted so that fail3banAI can keep ahead automatically.

+The codebase for non-commercial users is covered by GPL3, but in any event, see LICENSE.md for details.

 ### Why do we need this intrustion tool anyway?